A time splitting method for the three-dimensional linear Pauli equation: Introduction

 \section{Introduction}

 Relativistic quantum mechanics is appropriate for the dynamics of "fast" charged particles (e.g. electrons moving close to speed of light $c$).
-In the \emph{fully relativistic regime} the Dirac equation with electromagnetic potentials is the appropriate model, where the unknown is a 4-spinor including both spin and antimatter in a quantum field theory approach \cite{griffiths_introduction_2011,schwartz_quantum_2014}.\\ In the \emph{fully non-relativistic} ("Newtonian") $c \to \infty$ regime one uses the standard Schr\"odinger equation with electric potential for the scalar wave function.\\ In the intermediate \emph{semi-relativistic} ("Post-Newtonian") regime of a first order theory, i.e. keeping the corrections at $O(\frac{1}{c})$, the appropriate model is the Pauli equation for the 2-spinor.
+In the \emph{fully relativistic regime} the Dirac equation with electromagnetic potentials is the appropriate model, where the unknown is a 4-spinor including both spin and antimatter in a quantum field theory approach \cite{griffiths_introduction_2011,schwartz_quantum_2014}.
+In the \emph{fully non-relativistic} ("Newtonian") $c \to \infty$ regime one uses the standard Schr\"odinger equation with electric potential for the scalar wave function.
+In the intermediate \emph{semi-relativistic} ("Post-Newtonian") regime of a first order theory, i.e. keeping the corrections at $O(\frac{1}{c})$, the appropriate model is the Pauli equation for the 2-spinor.
 It is the simplest available theory that retains relativistic effects of both electromagnetism \emph{and} spin, in contrast to the scalar magnetic Schr\"odinger equation where spin is completely absent in the model.
+This hierarchy of approximations of the Dirac equation is laid out, e.g. in ~\cite{schwartz_quantum_2014,mauser_semi-relativistic_2000,masmoudi_selfconsistent_2001,MauMoe2023} and in \cite{mauser_semi-relativistic_2000,masmoudi_selfconsistent_2001,MauMoe2023} specifically also for the self-consistent case of coupling to the Maxwell equations and their magnetostatic approximations.
+In \cite{MauMoe2023} the related Pauli-Poisson model is discussed in which the magnetic field is linear and the electric field is self-consistent.
+This model can formally be justified in a weak coupling limit from the linear $N$-body Pauli equation our numerical scheme applies and rigorous proofs of convergence are subject to follow-up work.\\ The Pauli equation contains a magnetic Schr\"odinger operator and a so-called Stern-Gerlach term that couples the magnetic field to the spin operators; the time dependent version reads: